saeedafshari8/rlctl/README.md

 With the new architecture, teams needs to create more and more fine-grained projects and continuously involve in system integrations.
 Therefore, one of the consequences of migrating from monolith to scalable Microservices which are aligned with business needs is acceptance of the fact for creating and integrating new smaller granular systems.
-To do so, we started flixinit to help developers bring concentrate back on writing codes instead of repeating time consuming amd error prone tasks of project provisioning.
+To do so, we started Rlctl to help developers bring concentrate back on writing codes instead of repeating time consuming amd error prone tasks of project provisioning.

 # Concepts